dotnet/docs-maui/docs/user-interface/controls/webview.md

 You can create a `WKWebViewConfiguration` object in your app, and then configure its properties as required.
 Alternatively, you can call the static `MauiWKWebView.CreateConfiguration` method to retrieve .NET MAUI's `WKWebViewConfiguration` object and then modify it.
 The `WKWebViewConfiguration` object can then be specified as an argument to the `MauiWKWebView` constructor overload.

-Since the behavior of a native <xref:Microsoft.Maui.Controls.WebView> often can't be changed on iOS and Mac Catalyst once the handler's platform view is created, you should create a custom handler factory delegate to modify its configuration with a `MauiWkWebView` object:
+Since the behavior of the native <xref:Microsoft.Maui.Controls.WebView> often can't be changed on iOS and Mac Catalyst once the handler's platform view is created, you should create a custom handler factory delegate to modify its configuration:

 ```csharp
 #if IOS || MACCATALYST